 1. Always have with you a set of the basic medicines just in case, especially if you are traveling in a distant location, with a very different culture.
 On my list:

-– medicine for colds (Coldrex, Paracetamol, nasal spray, Nurofen and something for sore throat) – I always have these with me because yes, unfortunately you can get a cold even in an exotic location at 35 degrees;
+– medicine for colds (Coldrex, Paracetamol, nasal spray, Nurofen and something for a sore throat) – I always have these with me because yes, unfortunately, you can get a cold even in an exotic location at 35 degrees;

 – something for indigestion, stomach ache and diarrhea – because even back home I have troubles with food, the more so in places where I’m not used to the local cuisine;

-4. Always check that the hotel/hostel/location offers exactly what you’ve been told before making a reservation – there are lots of sites where previous customers help you have a clear picture, just bear in mind that people are different and have different expectations, that is why I always try to filter all the negative reviews (and I always read those because they offer what I’m looking for)
+4. Always check that the hotel/hostel/location offers exactly what you’ve been told before making a reservation – there are lots of sites where previous customers help you have a clear picture (yes, I’m talking about TripAdvisor or Booking), just bear in mind that people are different and have different expectations, that is why I always try to filter all the negative reviews (and I always read those because they offer what I’m looking for).

-5. Always have a book on hand and some music you love on a charged device (be it phone, iPad, whatever you use) – if you are like me and cannot sleep during a flight reading ans listening to music always helps, or doing some work on a laptop.
-Of course, on long flights you will always have movies available and you can kill time like this also.
+5. Always have a book on hand and some music you love on a charged device (be it a phone, iPad, whatever you use) – if you are like me and cannot sleep during a flight, reading and listening to music always helps, or doing some work on a laptop.
+Of course, on long flights, you will always have movies available and you can kill time like this also.